Getting your Trinity Audio player ready...

 It is so vast.
 Just do man and exercise them very carefully if you are using with rm especially otherwise it will only fetch details without changing anything if no rm conjunction used.

-grep command in Linux
+grep command in linux

 grep stands for global regular expression print.
-As the name suggests grep command in Linux is used to catch specific regular expression from a file.
+As the name suggests grep command in Linux is used to catch specific regular expressions from a file.
 This is very useful in the daily life of Linux users and also heavily used in automation scripts to direct output and performing specific operations on segregated output of grep.

 $ grep red students.txt